Spread in Forex is the difference between the bid price and the ask price. The Spread cost

 conditions such as time, volatility and liquidity.
 For instance, emerging currency pairs

-have a greater spread than major currency pairs.
-Currency pairs involving major currencies
+greater spread than major currency pairs.
+Currency pairs involving major currencies have

 Traders should also consider peak trading times for particular currencies.
 For instance, the